-Village fetes, open garden days and gardening society plant sales are all great places to buy plants at fantastic prices.
+Village Fetes, Open Gardens, Gardening Society Plant Sales, Seed and Plant Swaps are all great places to buy plants at fantastic prices.
 At the Compton fete I have sold everything from full size flowering cherry trees, fruit trees and rhododendrons, to vegetable plants, bedding, herbaceous perennials, seeds, tools, and preserves.
 Each year is different, as we are dependent on donations, but a bargain is guaranteed!
 Seed and plant swaps are excellent ways to save money.

 Some varieties of tomato seeds can be surprisingly expensive; you may only receive six seeds in a pack.
 To increase your stock at no extra cost, you could grow new tomato plants from the side shoots you remove when growing tomatoes as cordons.
 Just pop the side shoots in a glass of water on a windowsill and pot up when the roots have developed.
 Once your tomato plants have fruited, if there’s time left in the growing season, you can achieve an additional harvest by allowing a low growing side shoot to grow on and become the main leader for the tomato plant, training it up to extend your harvest.

 Propagating plants is so much fun, it can also save you a lot of money!
 African violets can be propagated from their leaves; herbaceous perennials divided to create new plants and deciduous shrubs can be propagated from softwood cuttings.
 You could grow an array of new plants for free this weekend!